all-in-one-of/snippets/CG_Ref.md

    - B&W for valor correction

 Paint
+   - Edges change in object, plane or color.
+Can be  hard, soft or lost.
    - Color Monochrom / Analogous / complimentary / Triad Tetradic
    - Color temperature
    - Avoid: Hidden,skimed fused, stolen egde of objects